V-MalM/Report-Using-Pandas/README.md

    		* Jupyter notebook 'HeroesOfPymoli.ipynb' that has main script to run for analyzing the data stored in 'Resources/purchase_data.csv'
         * Word document 'conclusions.docx' with Written Report Presenting a cohesive written analysis that Draws three correct conclusions from the data for Pymoli
 #### Key notes:
-   * The report succesgully displays
+   * The report successfully displays
       * Total Players
       * Purchase Analysis (Total)
       * Gender Demographics